dstroot/my_blog/_posts/2014-01-28-facebook-saves-a-billion-dollars-via-open-compute-designs.md

 Today at the Open Compute Summit, CEO Mark Zuckerberg said that "In the last three years alone, Facebook has saved more than **a billion dollars** in building out our infrastructure using Open Compute designs."

+> A Million Dollars Isn't Cool.
+You Know What's Cool?
+A Billion Dollars.
+>
+>   _- Sean Parker in "The Social Network"_

 Zuckerberg also noted that "In just the last year we’ve saved the equivalent amount of energy of 40,000 homes in a year, and saved the amount of emissions equivalent to taking 50,000 cars off the road for a year."

 ### Next Up - Network Gear